exlunaproject/catarinka/README.md

 * `TCatHighlighters` - Provides quick access to multiple SynEdit highlighters with a color scheme adapted from the CodeRay project.
 * `THTMLEntities` - HTML Entity Encoder and Decoder.
 * `TCatHTMLParser` - HTML Parser based on a component by Przemyslaw Jankowski.
-* `TCatJSON` - JSON Manipulation component built on top of the SuperObject.
+* `TCatJSON` - JSON Manipulation component built on top of the XSuperObject or SuperObject.
 * `TCatListEditor` - A list editor based on SuperList by David Koretzky.
 * `TCatMsg`, `TCatMsgCromis` - Easy to deploy IPC components.
 * `TStringPattern`, `TIntegerPattern` - Flexible pattern validation engine using method chaining.